Aalinganam

 Aalinganam is a 1976 Indian Malayalam-language film, directed by I. V. Sasi and written by Sherif.
 The film stars Raghavan, Sridevi, Rani Chandra and Vincent, with music by A. T. Ummer.
-Sasi remade it in Tamil as Pagalil Oru Iravu (1979), with Sridevi returning.Vipin Das won the Kerala State Award for Best Black & White Cinematography for Alinganam, Manimuzhakkam,and Choondakkari.
+Sasi remade it in Tamil as Pagalil Oru Iravu (1979), with Sridevi reprising her role.
+Vipin Das won the Kerala State Award for Best Black & White Cinematography for Aalinganam, Manimuzhakkam, and Choondakkari.

 Soundtrack

 The music was composed by A. T. Ummer and the lyrics were written by Bichu Thirumala.
 The song "Thushaarabindukkale" was written by Bichu Thirumala for his play Dandakaranyam, and included in Aalinganam because Sasi liked it; though Kannur Rajan composed that song, he was not credited for it.